 My toolset of choice is Sketch + Affinity Photo.
 I can’t describe how amazing these two tools are.
 Pixelmator is an amazing piece of software as well, but it doesn’t do anything that I’m not able to do with Affinity Photo.
 Let me list few things that I like the most in my new set of design software.

 Of course the main reason that pushed me to look for new tools was the super high price of Adobe’s subscription.
 The minimum that I need to accomplish in my daily tasks is a combination of Photoshop and Illustrator.
 Lets compare the price of these apps with my current toolkit.

 - Affinity Photo: £39.99

-You don’t have to be a math genius to notice that two months of subscription of Adobe Creative Cloud costs you about the same price like lifetime licence for Sketch and Affinity Photo.
+You don’t have to be a math genius to notice that two months of subscription of Adobe Creative Cloud costs you about the same price like lifetime license for Sketch and Affinity Photo.
 I like it!

 Let’s talk about performance